 2. Nick Fury: Agent of S.H.I.E.L.D.

-The small screen adaptation could reference the classic 1960s comics by legendary writer-artist Jim Steranko, and fill in the blanks between what happened during Agent Carter’s time and the present era – featuring cameos by Hayley Atwell’s Carter, John Slattery’s Howard Stark and other players active during the time period – as well as put the spotlight on Fury’s struggles as a person of colour trying to rise through the ranks at the height of the civil rights movement, something the MCU has yet to really touch on.
+This show could reference the classic 1960s comics by legendary writer-artist Jim Steranko, and fill in the blanks between what happened during Agent Carter’s time and the present era – featuring cameos by Hayley Atwell’s Peggy Carter, John Slattery’s Howard Stark and other players active during the time period.
+It could also spotlight on Fury’s struggles as a person of colour trying to rise through the ranks at the height of the civil rights movement, something the MCU has yet to really touch on.

 1. The Sandman

-While in the past, cinema seemed the only appropriate medium to realise the stunning visuals and epic scope of Sandman, we’re now at a point where big budget TV shows have film-quality production values (consider Starz’s adaptation of Gaiman’s American Gods for recent proof), and the lengthier screentime of serialised storytelling would allow the narrative and world the room they need to breathe.
+True, a decade ago, cinema was the only appropriate medium to capture the trippy visuals and epic scope of Sandman, we’re now at a point where big budget TV shows have film-quality production values (consider Starz’s adaptation of Gaiman’s American Gods for recent proof).
+More importantly, the more substantial screen time of serialised storytelling would allow these memorable characters and their unique world the room they need to breathe.